Chapter Twelve

 And finally, after eleven rotations, Wenh held her own pendant again.
 Each person had held every other person's sacred object.
 Each had spoken about the others' patterns and how they'd been shaped by them.
 Each had felt, through the physical objects and the words and the fire and the presence, something thickening in the air between them.

-Something that had been building for seventy years and was only now becoming visible.
+Something that had been building for seventy winters and was only now becoming visible.

 Wenh looked around the circle, her ancient eyes bright with tears.